umutjohn/CENG501-Spring2022/Project_Tatar/Readme.md

 # 4. Conclusion

-@TODO: Discuss the paper in relation to the results in the paper and your results.
+Discuss the paper in relation to the results in the paper and your results.

+I could not obtain the results but article offers a very elegant way to select and sequence mini batches to train the model.
+Generalization performance of the network computed by the test loss and test error metrics on the CIFAR 10,MNIST and SVNH data sets.
+Propes alghoritm always give equal or better performance than Random Sampling.
+The submodular selection methods, performs better on the SVNH data set but it is not consistent across different data set.DPP methods, on the other hand, perform better ın CIFAR 10 data set but for other data set gives slower decrease in test loss and error.

 # 5. References

-@TODO: Provide your references here.
+Provide your references here.

+Deterministic Mini-batch Sequencing for Training Deep Neural Networks Subhankar Banerjee, Shayok Chakraborty

 # Contact